taosdata/TDengine/docs-en/02-intro/index.md

 - **Interactive Console**: TDengine provides convenient console access to the database to run ad hoc queries, maintain the database, or manage the cluster without any programming.

-With TDengine, the total cost of ownership of time-seriess data platform can be greatly reduced.
-Because 1: with its superior performance, the computing and storage resources are reduced significantly; 2：with SQL support, it can be seamlessly integrated with many third party tools, and learning costs/migration costs are reduced significantly; 3: with its simple architecture and zero management, the operation and maintainence costs are reduced.
+With TDengine, the total cost of ownership of time-series data platform can be greatly reduced.
+Because 1: with its superior performance, the computing and storage resources are reduced significantly; 2：with SQL support, it can be seamlessly integrated with many third party tools, and learning costs/migration costs are reduced significantly; 3: with its simple architecture and zero management, the operation and maintenance costs are reduced.

 ## Technical Ecosystem
 In the time-series data processing platform, TDengine stands in a role like this diagram below: